 *Tuition will be billed prior to the beginning of each semester based on credit hours.
 Tuition must be paid by the first day of class.

 Rather than direct patient-practice, our DNP at Florida Southern program focuses on nursing leadership, administration, health care policy and advocacy and project management.

-Our DNP program is a hybrid program.
 Our students meet on campus for an immersion weekend once per semester, usually on the first Friday and Saturday of the term.
 The remainder of the program is delivered in an online format, with regular meetings with faculty and students.

-No, we do not require the GRE for consideration for admission to our nursing programs
+No, we do not require the GRE for consideration for admission to our nursing programs.

 While both are terminal degrees within nursing, the DNP focuses on practice in direct and indirect care roles while the focus of the PhD is on nursing research.
 Indirect care roles include health care leadership or administration, health policy, and informatics.

 There is always something interesting happening at Florida Southern.

 Members of the inaugural graduating class of the Florida Southern College Doctor of Nur...

 The Ann Blanton Edwards School of Nursing and Health Sciences at Florida Southern Colle...